MrSmith33/voxelman/README.md

 - To stop the server, go to the `Code` menu and hit `Stop` button of your server instance.

 ## Starting game with command line
+- Executable must be started from `builds/default` folder.
 - `voxelman --app=[client|server|combined] --world_name="new world" --name="Player"`.
 - You can override any config options by passing switch in a form `--option=value`.
 - Array config options are passed using comma between items.
 Like `--resolution=1280,800`.

 ## Server commands
+- Can be inputted from server console inside launcher `Debug` menu, or from client console.
 - `tp <x> [<y>] <z> | tp <player name>` - teleports to position or other player's location
 - `tp u|d|l|r|f|b <num_blocks>` - teleports player in choosen direction
 - `spawn` teleports to starting world position